 The Grove of the Patriarchs Trail is a show-stopper.
 It’s a lighter trail at just 1.1 miles and 52 feet in elevation gain.
 And getting there is a bit of an adventure, over a swinging bridge above a creek.

 The best part is seeing the massive trees over 1,000 years old.
 It’s like walking through a fairytale forest!
-The closest thing I can relate it to is seeing the giants in Sequoia National Park.
+The closest thing I can relate it to is seeing the giants on a Sequoia and Kings Canyon National Park visit.

 One of the trail’s features are the Twin Douglas-firs.
 Kids and adults alike will have fun taking photos by these trees.